Enrich whole transcriptome RNA by depleting ribosomal RNA (rRNA)

-Our understanding of transcriptome biology is undergoing a revolution that is revealing that the regulation of expression and the types and functions of RNA are far more complex than was previously thought.
-Enrichment of whole transcriptome RNA by depleting ribosomal RNA (rRNA) species using our RiboMinus™ technology has the potential to enhance discovery using gene expression microarrays, RNA-Seq, and other methods.
-The Ambion® WT Expression Kit for RNA amplification prior to microarray analysis circumvents the need to deplete rRNA by selectively eliminating rRNA from reverse transcription in the amplification process.
-Both of these technologies have the potential to facilitate our understanding of the new paradigm forming around the role of the transcriptome in both normal physiological and pathological processes.
+Our understanding of transcriptome biology is undergoing a revolution.
+The regulation of expression and the types and functions of RNA are far more complex than was previously thought.
+Enrichment of whole transcriptome RNA by depleting ribosomal RNA (rRNA) species using our Thermo Scientific RiboMinus technology has the potential to enhance discovery using gene expression microarrays, RNA-Seq, and other methods.
+This technology can facilitate our understanding of the role of the transcriptome in both normal physiological and pathological processes.

-Ribosomal RNA Sizes
+Ribosomal RNA depletion

 *Drosophila 28S ribosomal RNA is processed into 2 fragments that migrate in a similar manner to the 18S rRNA.